Ascension of the Cybermen: Development

 "Ascension of the Cybermen" was written by Chris Chibnall.
 Further episode details were announced in Doctor Who Magazine #548 in early February 2020.

 Casting

 Julie Graham was cast as Ravio in the episode.
 Ian McElhinney and Steve Toussaint guest star in the two-part finale, "Ascension of the Cybermen" / "The Timeless Children".

 Filming

 Jamie Magnus Stone directed the fifth block, consisting of the ninth and tenth episodes.

+Bradley Walsh who plays Graham said that the "Ascension of the Cybermen" was his favourite episode to film.
+“This episode by a country mile is my favourite", he remarked in a behind-the-scenes video.
+"It was like making a real blockbuster movie”.

 Broadcast and reception

 Television

 "Ascension of the Cybermen" aired on 23 February 2020.
 It is the first of a two-part story; the concluding episode "The Timeless Children", the finale of the twelfth series, aired on 1 March.

 Ratings

 "Ascension of the Cybermen" was watched by 3.71 million viewers overnight, making it the eighth most watched programme for the day in the United Kingdom.
 The episode had an Audience Appreciation Index score of 81.
 The episode received an official total of 4.99 million viewers across all UK channels and was the 25th most watched programme of the week.